 An important advance in 2G systems when compared to 1G was the separation of algorithms (software) from linguistic data (lingware).
 In a system such as the Georgetown model the program mixed language modelling, translation and the processing thereof in one program.
 This meant that the program was monolithic and it was easy to introduce errors when trying to rectify an existing shortcoming.
 The move towards separating software and lingware was hastened by parallel advances in both computational and linguistic techniques.
 The adoption of linguistic formalisms in the design of systems and the development of high level programming languages enabled MT workers to code in a more problem-oriented way.
 The development in programming languages meant that it was becoming ever easier to code rules for translation in a meaningful manner and arguably improved the quality of these rules.
 The declarative nature of linguistic description could now be far more explicitly reflected in the design of programs for MT.

-There are many cheap translation packages on the market - as well as free packages on the Web.
+There are many automatic translation packages on the market - as well as free packages on the Web.
 While such packages may be useful for extracting the gist of a text they should not be seen as a serious replacement for the human translator.
 Some are not all that bad, producing translations that are half-intelligible, letting you know whether a text is worth having translated properly.
 See:

 Professional human translators are making increasing use of Translation Memory (TM) packages.
 TM packages store texts that have previously been translated, together with their source texts, in a large database.
 Chunks of new texts to be translated are then matched against the translated texts in the database and suggested translations are offered to the human translator wherever a match is found.
 The human translator has to intervene regularly in this process of translation, making corrections and amendments as necessary.
 TM systems can save hours of time (estimated at up to 80% of a translator's time), especially when translating texts that are repetitive or that use lots of standard phrases and sentence formulations.
 Producing updates of technical manuals is a typical application of TM systems.
 Examples of TM systems include: